scikit-image/scikit-image/INSTALL.rst

 Installing scikit-image
 =======================

-We outline 4 different ways which we recommend using to get started with image processing and scikit-image.
+We outline 4 different ways that we recommend to get started with image processing and scikit-image.

 1. `Scientific Python Distributions`_ -- Recommended